Softpanorama

 Putty

-GNU Screen Exceed HostExplorer Putty Telnet protocol Tips Humor Etc
+GNU Screen Exceed HostExplorer Telnet protocol Tips Humor Etc

-Putty is a simple Telnet/RSH/SSH client with a simple interface.
+Putty is a Telnet/RSH/SSH client with a simple interface.
 Sometimes, too simple.
-I use Putty a lot and have often some concurrent connections.
-No tabbed interface.
+No tabbed interface for multiple sessions.
 The main advantage is the ability use public/private key authentication.
-But doing with reading manual often backfires ;-)
+But doing without reading manual often backfires ;-)

 If you see the message Server refused our public key, it means that PuTTY has sent a public key to the server and offered to authenticate with it, and the server has refused to accept authentication.